 Information services for the banks of the Rhine and Main

-Ten new information boards on the Rhine and Main will soon be showing exciting facts about the riverbank.
-Digital extras are available via QR code - for example a live stream from a stork's nest.
+Ten information boards along the Rhine and Main show exciting facts about the riverbank.
+Digital extras are available via QR code, for example a live stream from a stork's nest.

 Further information